Study of the behaviour of Nesterov Accelerated Gradient in a non convex setting: the strongly quasar convex case: Numerical experiments details

 where $\{ a_i \}_i$ are independently and uniformly distributed on $[0,1]$ and the $\{ b_i \}_i$ are independently and uniformly distributed on $[-2.5,2.5]$.
 This function is $(1,2)$-strongly quasar convex, as $f$ is $(1,2)$-strongly quasar convex (see Proposition \ref{prop h is qsc}).
 Recall that this type of functions exhibits, by construction, lots of negative curvature.
 Hence, importantly, on these functions the assumption on the curvature of Theorem \ref{theorem 1} is not satisfied.

 \paragraph{Description of the experiments} We performed numerical experiments on this function.
 We computed $L$ at each iteration with the same backtracking process as in \cite{hinder2023nearoptimal}.
 We compared the performance of Algorithm 1 using our choice of parameters with two other methods: \begin{enumerate} \item Algorithm 1 with line search computing the $(\alpha_n)_n$ \cite{hinder2023nearoptimal}. \item Algorithm 1 with stochastic coefficients obtained using continuized framework \cite{even2021continuized, wang2023continuized}. \end{enumerate} As the line search procedure induces more computational complexity, we compared the performance in two different ways: firstly iteration wise, and secondly we compared the CPU time needed to achieve an $\varepsilon$-precision, \textit{i.e.} a point $\hat{x}$ such that $h(\hat{x}) - h^\ast < \varepsilon$, $\varepsilon > 0$. \\ The continuized framework leads to stochastic algorithm and thus to result of convergence are of stochastic nature.
 Hence, to make the comparison with deterministic algorithms more relevant, we ran several times the algorithm.
 We make the following precision: \begin{itemize} \item For the iteration wise comparison, displayed on top left of figure \ref{fig:2}, we ran 50 times the algorithm.
 We plot the mean trajectory (Mean continuized), as well as the infimum and supremum of all the trajectories along the iterations (Sup/Inf continuized).
 The pink zone between these two plots thus contains all the trajectories. \item For the CPU time needed to attain a $\varepsilon$-precision, displayed on top right of figure \ref{fig:2}, we ran 10 times the algorithm.
 Here we simply plot 10 trajectories, corresponding each to a different run of the algorithm.
-We set $\varepsilon = 10^{-6}$. \end{itemize} \paragraph{A note on the using of Backtracking} When using this backtracking, there is necessarily a divergence with our theoretical background.
-The $L_n$ is computed such that $F(y_n - \frac{1}{L_n}\nabla F(y_n)) \leqslant F(y_n) - \frac{1}{2 L_n}\lVert \nabla F(y_n)) \rVert^2$.
-However to compute $y_n$, we need $\alpha_n$, which needs the $L_n$ we are willing to compute.
-We thus chose to compute $\alpha_n$ with the previous $L_{n-1}$. \paragraph{Observations} This precision being made, we can now state our observations.
+We set $\varepsilon = 10^{-6}$. \end{itemize} \paragraph{A note on the using of Backtracking} When using backtracking, we compute $L_n$ such that $F(y_n - \frac{1}{L_n}\nabla F(y_n)) \leqslant F(y_n) - \frac{1}{2 L_n}\lVert \nabla F(y_n)) \rVert^2$.
+To compute $y_n$, we need $\alpha_n$, which also needs an estimate on $L$, for which we chose the previous $L_{n-1}$.
+Our theoretical framework does not consider the use of backtracking, and it is of interest whether our guarantees can be extended when using this procedure. \paragraph{Observations} This precision being made, we can now state our observations.

 \begin{enumerate}